- What is the Recovery Loan Scheme (RLS)?

 Am I able to access RLS if I have accessed one or more of the Pay As You Grow repayment options under the Bounce Back Loan Scheme?

 Yes, subject to meeting the Scheme eligibility criteria.
 Pay as You Grow is designed to alleviate borrowers’ financial difficulty, even before it arises, by giving borrowers flexibility in meeting their repayment obligations.
 Using Pay as You Grow will not affect a borrowers’ credit rating, but it may affect lenders’ future creditworthiness assessments.
-For example, a lender may take into account the extension of the loan term from 6 to 10 years when reviewing overall indebtedness and the ability to repay.
+For example, when considering a request for additional funding a lender will take into consideration incomings and outgoings, including existing debt repayments such as the Bounce Back Loan Scheme facility.
+It will also consider a business’s total debt exposure, which will again include the outstanding Bounce Back Loan Scheme facility.
 More information on Pay As You Grow is available.

 Decision-making on whether a business is eligible for RLS is fully delegated to the accredited RLS lenders.